KKoPV/PVLng/README.md

 ## Upgrade

-If a new master release is out, you can upgrade your repository and database with
+If a new master (or development) release is out, you can upgrade your repository and database with

 ```
-./git-upgrade
+./upgrade.git master
 ```

 from your installation directory.
+This will checkout the latest changes from GitHub and apply all outstanding database patches.
+(The script will work also with the develop branch.)

 ## Git hook